MichelNivard/MCMSEM/README.md

 constraints; it is not a general test that every possible confounder is Gaussian.

-That qualification matters empirically.
-An optional grid with the innovation third and fourth cumulants left free found another basin with loss 0.00024, shape 0.489 (SE 0.087), and loadings 1.213 (SE 0.039) and -0.064 (SE 0.037).
-Its information condition was $1.30 \times 10^8$ and it had only one nominal df.
-This solution describes a strongly non-Gaussian component almost entirely specific to earnings, not a convincing shared earnings-hours confounder.
-Run that longer sensitivity analysis with
+The extended free-innovation grid found a basin with loss 0.000231, shape 0.486 (SE 0.086), and loadings 1.214 (SE 0.039) for earnings and -0.063 (SE 0.037) for hours.
+Its information condition was $1.30 \times 10^8$, its Jacobian had full column rank 11/11, and it had one nominal df.
+Thus, allowing unspecified innovation skewness and kurtosis materially changes the transition estimates, especially the hours-to-earnings path (0.284 rather than 0.075 under the signed-gamma innovation constraints).

+The freely estimated innovation third and fourth cumulants were -10.943 (SE 1.870) and 73.207 (SE 9.859) for earnings, and 4.233 (SE 0.463) and 24.045 (SE 1.887) for hours.
+Because innovation variances are fixed to one, these are also the innovations' skewness and excess kurtosis.
+Thus, this basin combines strongly non-Gaussian innovations with the gamma residual component;
+it does not attribute all higher-moment structure to the residual.

+Several positive-loading-orientation starts converged to nearby versions of this basin, whereas the negative-orientation fits had appreciably higher loss.
+That multistart stability supports the existence of the basin but does not remove the weak-identification warning implied by one df and the large information condition.

+Although the model permits a shared gamma confounder, this fitted gamma component is almost entirely specific to earnings because the hours loading is small and imprecise.
+It is evidence for an earnings-specific strongly non-Gaussian residual under this specification, not convincing evidence for a shared earnings-hours confounder.
+Run the unrestricted-innovation sensitivity analysis with

 ```sh
 Rscript inst/validation/longitudinal_clpm_example.R --unrestricted-gamma